latticexyz/mud/.changeset/fluffy-falcons-hide.md

 +<SyncProvider adapter={createSyncAdapter(...)} internal_validateBlockRange>
 ```

-Note that using this option expects support for batched RPC calls and each call to `eth_getLogs` will make an additional call to `eth_getBlockByNumber`.
+Note that using this option makes an additional call to `eth_getBlockByNumber` for each `eth_getLogs` call and expects the RPC to support batched calls.